tldr-pages/tldr/pages/common/nim.md

 `nim doc {{path/to/file.nim}}`

-- Check a file for syntax and semantics without running it:
+- Check a file for syntax and semantics:

 `nim check {{path/to/file.nim}}`